 - Exchange 2013 - version 15.0.847.32 (SP1) or newer

-- If you're using Office 365, we recommend installing the Office 365 PAB instead.
+- If you're using Microsoft 365, we recommend installing the Microsoft 365 PAB instead.

-- Please note: If your user is using Outlook Online and they turn on "The new Outlook" toggle, the Exchange version of PAB will not display.
+- Please note: If your user is using Outlook Online the Exchange version of PAB will not display.

-- In the admin portal, you must enable and configure your PAB.
-While in the admin portal, you will also need the following item to begin installation:
+You must enable and configure your PAB in the admin portal and download the following file to begin installation:

 - ExchangeManifest.xml file (download)